ianuragsingh/web_crawler/README.md

 https://scrapy.org/download/

 2) Go to main folder of project

-3) Run 'crapy crawl quotes'
+3) Run

+scrapy crawl quotes

+or

+scrapy crawl quotes -a url='https://sg.carousell.com/categories/cars-32/'

+or if you want to run in background

+scrapy crawl quotes -a url='https://sg.carousell.com/categories/cars-32/' > 404.txt &

 output file will be there in main folder with time stamp.